haggardd/craig-bot/README.md

 - `MessageReward` - The amount of points/funds rewarded for posting a message, setting it to anything less than `0.01` will result in no rewards
 - `StartingBalance` - The starting point/fund balance for new or existing users, setting it to anything less than `0.01` will result in a `0` starting balance
 - `Currency` - The currency symbol you wish to prefix points/funds with, i.e. `£10.00`, `P10.00`, `$10.00`, etc...
+- `MarketUpdateRate` - The rate (minutes) at which the stock market prices are updated

 ### ModuleFlags